By Aaron Foley

 Are you moving to Detroit because your rent is too high?
 Did you read somewhere that all you needed to buy a house was the change in your couch cushions?
 Are you terrified to live in a majority-black city?
 Welcome to Detroit!
 And welcome to the guidebook that you coastal transplants, wary suburbanites, unwitting gentrifiers, idealistic starter-uppers and curious onlookers desperately need.
 Now updated for 2018, How to Live In Detroit Without Being A Jackass offers advice on everything from how to buy and rehab a house to how not to sound like an uninformed racist.
 Let us help you avoid falling into the "jackass" trap and become the productive, healthy Detroiter you've always wanted to be.

-Praise for How to Live in Detroit Without Being a Jackass:
+More praise for How to Live in Detroit Without Being a Jackass:

 Distributed by Publishers Group West